-House of Gold is a dark comedy inspired by the JonBenet Ramsey murder touching upon the actual murder and the current exploitation of children in our fame obsessed culture, where children are publicly overly sexualized, humiliated, paraded, derided as objects of humor and made to feel like it is all just normal.
-A scathing behind closed doors, kaleidoscope of Toddlers & Tiaras mega drama proportions on stage that completely illuminates our society, our values and ourselves..read the review
+House of Gold at Ensemble Studio LA is a dark comedy inspired by the JonBenet Ramsey murder touching upon the actual murder and the current exploitation of children in our fame obsessed culture, where children are publicly overly sexualized, humiliated, paraded, derided as objects of humor and made to feel like it is all just normal.
+A scathing behind closed doors, kaleidoscope of Toddlers & Tiaras mega drama proportions on stage that completely illuminates our society, our values and ourselves.

 The following is a reprint from the original review which appeared on LA Theatre Review: